-Transform 66 Outside the Beltway Project construction ramps up in Spring 2018.
-The new Express Lanes and other travel improvements are expected to open in late 2022.
+Transform 66 Outside the Beltway Project construction ramped up in April 2018, with the new Express Lanes and other travel improvements planned to open by late 2022.
+The project is a public-private partnership between VDOT, the Virginia Department of Rail and Public Transportation, and private partner I-66 Express Mobility Partners.
 Construction is being led by FAM Construction, LLC, a partnership between Ferrovial Agroman US and Allan Myers, VA.
 Find out more about what’s happening now, what’s coming up, what it means to I-66 travelers and area residents, and how to stay informed.

 Pre-Construction Condition Surveys